nelimee/deltakit/docs/guide/getting_started.md

 ```

 ## Analysis
-Deltakit also provides tools for summarizing the results of experiments.
+Deltakit also provides tools for summarising the results of experiments.
 To calculate the LEP (Logical Error Probability) and its standard error, use the
 {meth}`calculate_lep_and_lep_stddev <deltakit.explorer.analysis.calculate_lep_and_lep_stddev>` function.

 ```{code-cell} ipython3